Explore Nami Island or Namiseom (남이섬) in South Korea, one of the best tourist destinations near Seoul, with this ultimate guide for a day full of fun!

 Another must-visit destination in Nami Island.
 You can enjoy the splendor of bright yellow ginkgo leaves during fall.
 It is approximately 80 meters long and gets completely covered with beautiful yellow ginkgo leaves in autumn.

 It’s a path lined with giant redwood trees making it a picturesque scenery.
 Metasequoia trees are also known as living fossils, and they grow tall very quickly.
-Metasequoia Lane is elegant, exotic, and magnificent in appearance.
+This lane is elegant, exotic, and magnificent in appearance.

 Riverside Reed Paths